SAP/sap-hana-plugin-for-cytoscape/README.md

 ## Usage
 ### Establishing a Connection to SAP HANA (Cloud)
 To establish a connection to SAP HANA (Cloud), you will need to enter host, port, username and your password.
-The credentials will be cached locally in the user folder to make future connections more convenient.
+The settings will be cached locally in the user folder to make future connections more convenient.

 ![SAP HANA Connection Dialog](doc/img/connection_dialog.png)

 For even more convenience and at the cost of security, you can optionally store the password.

 > Please be aware, that your password will be stored as plain text!

+You may optionally specify a proxy configuration as well as advanced JDBC properties (format: `property1=value2;property2=value2`).
+The advanced JDBC properties may for example be used to specify a [Secure User Store (hdbuserstore)](https://help.sap.com/docs/SAP_HANA_PLATFORM/b3ee5778bc2e4a089d3299b82ec762a7/dd95ac9dbb571014a7d7f0234d762fdb.html?version=2.0.05).

 You can check the task history of Cytoscape to verify, that the connection has been established successfully.